Benjo6/Exam-CPHMTOGO/README.md

 ![](https://github.com/Benjo6/Exam-CPHMTOGO/blob/main/BPM/DeliveringProcess.png)

 ## RabbitMQ (ABED)

+We are using RabbitMQ beacuase we have processes that is required when a specific event happens.
+This is called Event Driven.
+They way we use it is to automate the process of sending emails to customers when the make an order.
+We have created a queue in RabbitMQ called order, and we have a consumer listining on the queue.
+Whenever a message is sent to the queue, the consumer does something to with that message.
+We use the message, which is a JSON object with the information about the order, to send out an appropriate email to the customer about the status of the order.

 ## Maturity Levels of REST API Design
 It can be stated that CPHMTOGO exhibits a level of sophistication in its design as it satisfies the criteria for the maturity levels of REST API design.
 This suggests that the API is structured in a way that is coherent, easy to use, and adaptable, making it a valuable resource for developers seeking to incorporate it into their applications.